 Check out local markets: Given the range and quality of fresh produce on the island, it’s understandable why there are markets on every corner!
 Whether you want to grab a bargain souvenir or simply snack on tasty fruit, markets are the best place to soak up the intoxicating atmosphere of Sri Lankan life.

 Sound like an adventure in the making?
-Check out our Sri Lanka Experience 12-day tour, which has a bunch of these activities included and so much more!
+Check out our Sri Lanka Experience 12-day small group tour, which has a bunch of these activities included and so much more!

 TRAVELLING SRI LANKA

 Sri Lanka is fairly straightforward to travel around, if a little time-consuming.
 The public transport system is basic but cheap, so don't be shocked by delays!
 It's all part of the experience.

 Travelling by bus is a whole level of authentic in Sri Lanka, with blasting music, chatty locals, colourful decorations and flashing lights adding to the journey.
 Air-conditioned express buses run from Colombo Central Bus Stand to Colombo Airport through the day.
 Private and state-run buses cover short and long distances, and usually you don’t need to prebook your journey.
 Buses may jolt you around a bit on bumpy roads, but they’ll get you where you need to go!
 For the best advice about bus routes feel free to ask your hotel, hostel or guide.

 Trains in Sri Lanka are old school, but travelling on them is a unique, scenic, and affordable experience.
 The Kandy to Ella train trip is even thought to be one of the most beautiful in the world!
 Some trains have air-conditioned first class cabins, but second and third class sections do not have air-con, and non-reserved coaches do tend to get crowded.
 The Kandy to Ella journey will require pre-booking tickets due to its popularity, otherwise you generally don’t need to book train travel in advance.